stolostron/cluster-keeper/USAGE.md

-    -f    Force operation if cluster is currently locked -p    Extract a single property, like password or api_url -r    Refresh the credentials by fetching a fresh copy
+    -f    Force operation if cluster is currently locked -p    Extract a single property, like password or api_url -c    Use the current credentials without fetching -r    Refresh the credentials by fetching a fresh copy (default)
 ```
 <sup><sub>[🔝 Back to top](#usage)</sub></sup>